AxeWP/wp-graphql-facetwp/README.md

 ## Development and Support

 WPGraphQL for FacetWP was initially created by [Hamish Blake](https://www.hsimah.com/).
 Maintainance and development are now provided by [AxePress Development](https://axepress.dev/).
+On 15 February 2025, the repository was transferred from https://github.com/hsimah-services to https://github.com/AxeWP/wp-graphql-facetwp.

 Community contributions are _welcome_ and **encouraged**.

-Basic support is provided for free, both in [this repo](https://github.com/hsimah-services/wp-graphql-facetwp/issues) and at the `#facetwp` channel in [WPGraphQL Slack](https://join.slack.com/t/wp-graphql/shared_invite/zt-3vloo60z-PpJV2PFIwEathWDOxCTTLA).
+Basic support is provided for free, both in [this repo](https://github.com/AxeWP/wp-graphql-facetwp/issues) and at the `#facetwp` channel in [WPGraphQL Discord](https://discord.gg/GyKncfmn7q).

 Priority support and custom development is available to [AxePress Development sponsors](https://github.com/sponsors/AxeWP).